If you’re part of a content marketing agency, we’ve some got good news for you:

 Because you don’t need technical staff to publish with Instapage, 53% of marketers will be happy to know they’ll save on the cost of hiring more developers for all the new work they’ll be doing.

 That’s significant when you consider the average national salary for hiring just one developer is approximately $67,000 per year.
-For the cost of over 20 hours of work from one specialist, you could create & test unlimited landing pages with our professional plan for an entire year (and you’ll get some other pretty cool benefits, too, like full HTML editing and template importer).
+For the cost of over 20 hours of work from one specialist, you could create & test unlimited landing pages with our professional plan for an entire year (and you’ll get some other pretty cool benefits, too, like full HTML editing).

 Just this week we unleashed the industry’s most advanced and powerful analytics tool.
 With our analytics, you’ll have no problem proving the ROI of your landing pages to management and your clients.